pomsky-lang/website/content/docs/language-tour/_index.md

 ---
 title: 'Language Tour'
-description: 'Learn how to use pomsky.'
+description: 'Learn how to use Pomsky.'
 excerpt: ''
 date: 2022-05-17T13:55:00+00:00
 lastmod: 2022-05-17T13:55:00+00:00